- Scientific name

 Quercus) and wild apple (

-Ulmus).
+Malus).
 It prefers closed canopy broadleaved forests on moist soil.
 It tends to occur on dead wood lying near stream beds and rivers, in the areas that are periodically flooded or on wood hanging over the water (Svensson 2015).
-It produces basidiomata during from summer until late autumn and sometimes in spring.
+It produces basidiomata from summer until late autumn and sometimes in spring.

 R. palmatus is easy to identify by its large fruit body with apricot or pink salmon colour, distinctly wrinkled gelatinous surface and curved stipe.

-In Europe, there appears to be a trend that the species in western Europe, where the climate is more temperate and humid, has a broader habitat range including urban areas whereas towards the eastern part of its range it is restricted to mature, moist, natural to semi-natural forests.
+There appears to be a trend that the species in western Europe, where the climate is more temperate and humid, has a broader habitat range including urban areas whereas towards the eastern part of its range it is restricted to mature, moist, natural to semi-natural forests.

 Threats